 Long-Term Residents – Background Print

-Non-domiciles who have been resident in the UK for more than 15 out of the past 20 tax years.
-These individuals will no longer be able to claim the remittance basis, and will be treated as deemed domiciled in the UK for all tax purposes.
+Non-domiciles who have been resident in the UK for more than 15 out of the past 20 tax years are no longer able to claim the remittance basis and are treated as deemed domiciled in the UK for all tax purposes.

-Minor children are to be treated in the same way as adults, so a non-domiciled minor child may become deemed domiciled in the UK before attaining the age of 18.
+Minor children are treated in the same way as adults, so a non-domiciled minor child may become deemed domiciled in the UK before attaining the age of 18.